UniVerse-devops/RiMusic/README.md

 - Background playback with stop while app swipe out from task manager
 - Minimized player optimizations
 - Listening statistics
 - Audio visualizer on player with many type of effects.
 THIS FEATURE REQUIRE MIC PERMISSION, ONLY IF ACTIVATE IT FROM SETTINGS.
-BY DEFAULT IS DISABLED [Full list of permissions](https://github.com/fast4x/RiMusic/wiki/FAQs#-what-permissions-are-used)
+BY DEFAULT IS DISABLED [Full list of permissions](https://github.com/skylinemusiccds/audioflare/wiki/FAQs#-what-permissions-are-used)
 - News, mood and musical genres
 - New albums from preferites artists
 - Search for songs, albums, artists and playlists
 - Bookmark artists and albums
 - Import online playlists
 - Local playlist management
-- Export/Import local playlist, can share with friend RiMusic playlist
+- Export/Import local playlist, can share with friend audioflare playlist
 - Reorder songs in playlist or queue
 - Persistent queue
 - Clear queue